 The Nobel Mystery

-The furniture used in the exhibition did not belong to Alfred Nobel himself, but we have been inspired by original photos of Nobel's different homes.
+The furniture used in the exhibition did not belong to Alfred Nobel himself, but we have been inspired by original photos of Nobel's homes.
 The exhibition contains copies of genuine sketches and documents that belonged to Nobel, and we reproduced some of the content of the actual letters he wrote to his good friend Bertha von Suttner.

-THE LAST WILL OF ALFRED
+ABOUT ALFRED NOBEL'S THE LAST WILL

 The will of Alfred Nobel was a real mystery.
 He left over 30 million Swedish kroner, which was one of the greatest private fortunes at the time.
 When Alfred Nobel died on December 10.
 1896, the media began to wonder who would inherit his money.
 When the will was published on January 2.
 1897, many of his relatives were disappointed.
 Nobel wanted most of his money to go to awards for peace, literature, medicine, physics and chemistry.
 Because of all the negotiations that followed, it took five years for the first Nobel Prizes to be awarded.